genedan/TmVal/docs/usage/growth/interest.rst

 Examples
 ========================

-We can use the ``Amount`` class to make various interest calculations.
+We can use the :class:`.Amount` class to make various interest calculations.
 For example, assume the following amount function:

 .. math::
    A_K(t) = K(.02t^2 + .02t + 1)

 If we invest $5 at time 0, What is the interest earned during the 5th time period?

-First lets set up our ``Amount`` instance:
+First lets set up our :class:`.Amount` instance:

 .. ipython:: python